Apply for Funding

 - A Publication Grant is set aside for organizations that release content regularly.
 Publications on campus should not apply for Adminstrative Grants.

-- Discuss your application with your Organization Liaison
+- Discuss your application with a Organization Finance Manager (OFM)

 - Especially before submitting an Event Grant, student leaders are highly encouraged to discuss the application with their Organization Liaison so the UOC can be provided with additional information beyond what is expressed in the application.